Prajnaparamita: Māyā

 This is connected to the impermanence and insubstantial nature of dharmas.
 The Prajñāpāramitā sutras give the simile of a magician (māyākāra: 'illusion-maker') who, when seemingly killing his illusory persons by cutting off their heads, really kills nobody and compare it to the bringing of beings to awakening (by 'cutting off' the conceptualization of self view; Skt: ātmadṛṣṭi chindati) and the fact that this is also ultimately like an illusion, because their aggregates "are neither bound nor released".
 The illusion then, is the conceptualization and mental fabrication of dharmas as existing or not existing, as arising or not arising.
 Prajñāpāramitā sees through this illusion, being empty of concepts and fabrications.

 Perceiving dharmas and beings like an illusion (māyādharmatā) is termed the "great armor" (mahāsaṃnaha) of the Bodhisattva, who is also termed the 'illusory man' (māyāpuruṣa).

-Later additions
+Sutra worship

 According to Paul Williams, another major theme of the Prajñāpāramitā sutras is "the phenomenon of laudatory self reference—the lengthy praise of the sutra itself, the immense merits to be obtained from treating even a verse of it with reverence, and the nasty penalties which will accrue in accordance with karma to those who denigrate the scripture."

+Later developments

-According to Edward Conze, the Prajñāpāramitā sutras added much new doctrinal material in the later layers and the larger texts.
+According to Edward Conze, later Prajñāpāramitā sutras added much new doctrinal material.
 Conze lists the later accretions as: